Richard F. Grein

-Richard Frank Grein MDiv (November 29, 1932 – October 8, 2024), born Richard Frank Clausen, was an American Episcopal clergyman who served as Bishop of Kansas from 1981 to 1989 and Bishop of New York from 1989 to 2001.
+Richard Frank Grein (November 29, 1932 – October 8, 2024), born Richard Frank Clausen, was an American Episcopal clergyman who served as Bishop of Kansas from 1981 to 1989 and Bishop of New York from 1989 to 2001.

 Education and early career

 Born in Bemidji, Minnesota, to Ray Clausen and Lavina Frost, Grein was later adopted by Lester Grein following his parents' divorce.
 He studied at Carleton College in Minnesota, where he played football, and was invited to try out for the Washington Redskins.
 He later studied at Nashotah House in Wisconsin, where he earned a Master of Divinity degree as well as a Master's degree in pastoral theology.

 He was ordained as a deacon on June 20, 1959 and as a priest on December 21, 1959, and initially served in parishes in Minnesota, including Elk River.
 He was a professor of pastoral theology at Nashotah House from 1973 until 1974, when he became rector of Saint Michael and All Angels Church in Mission, Kansas.